Skip to content

 3. Social Relatedness

-This domain looks at how you connect with others — from forming relationships to reading social cues and managing social anxiety.
+This domain looks at how you connect with others, from forming relationships to reading social cues and managing social anxiety.
 Persistent struggles in these areas are a core feature of autism spectrum conditions.

 4. Circumscribed Interests and Routines

-Also known as restricted or repetitive behaviours, this section examines a preference for routines, intense focus on specific topics, or resistance to change — all traits commonly associated with autism.
+Also known as restricted or repetitive behaviours, this section examines a preference for routines, intense focus on specific topics, or resistance to change, all traits commonly associated with autism.
 Read more about autism demonstrating circumscribed interests.

-The RAADS-R test is designed to provide a deeper understanding of how these patterns manifest in adult life.
+This autism self-assessment is designed to provide a deeper understanding of how these patterns manifest in adult life.
 Whether you’re seeking personal insight or preparing for a conversation with a specialist, this tool can offer a strong foundation.

 You can also try our other screening tools for ADHD and autism traits, or add your practice to join the UK’s leading neurodiversity directory.